 8. Many French regions have their own flags.

-However, many regions of France also have their own flags that are still widely used.
+Along with the tricolore, many regions of France also have their own flags that are still widely used.

 9. At times, the Arc de Triomphe in Paris has a French flag flying under the arch.